 After the end of the production process, the same system scans the pallet, unlocks the shutters and feeds them back to the cleaning system and to the storage area.
 Schwarz is pleased about the result: “All these work steps are handled by ultra-precise, fully automated systems that support a seamless production process.”

-Second level used for prefabrication
+Second level used for prefabrication of reinforcement

 Due to the limited space available in the existing building, machines had to be arranged so as to minimize their footprint.
 This is why the entire reinforcement prefabrication unit was installed on a second level.
 This fully automated system is called “Wire Center”; it straightens, cuts and installs both reinforcing steel from the coil and lattice girders.
 An integrated MSR straightening and cutting machine produces longitudinal and transverse rebar just-in-time and feeds it into the production line via a cascaded output system that connects to the first level.